Raytheon must face $1 bln whistleblower lawsuit -US appeals court

-(Reuters) - Raytheon Co must defend against a $1 billion whistleblower lawsuit accusing the defense contractor of fraudulently overbilling the U.S. government under a contract to develop a weather sensor for a costly environmental satellite system, an appeals court ruled on Monday.
+March 7 (Reuters) - A U.S. appeals court on Monday revived a $1 billion lawsuit accusing defense contractor Raytheon Co of fraudulently overbilling the federal government under a contract to develop a weather sensor for a costly environmental satellite system.

-By a 3-0 vote, the 9th U.S. Circuit Court of Appeals in Pasadena, California said an engineer, Steven Mateski, could pursue claims that Raytheon violated the federal False Claims Act for at least a decade starting in 2002.
+By a 3-0 vote, the 9th U.S. Circuit Court of Appeals in Pasadena, California said the engineer Steven Mateski could pursue claims that Raytheon violated the federal False Claims Act for at least a decade starting in 2002.

 The court said Mateski’s claims went beyond publicly disclosed problems in developing the National Polar-Orbiting Operational Environmental Satellite System, which suffered from delays and cost overruns, including problems outlined in a U.S. Government Accountability Office report from November 2005.